The good news, as your money coach I’m not here to tell you not to spend, in fact I intend to share how to spend, with intention in two easy steps.

 I’ll delve into the emotional drivers behind unplanned spending another time because today I want to challenge this ‘spending is wrong’ myth.

 There is absolutely nothing wrong with spending your money.
 In fact I’d go as far as to argue that money is meant be enjoyed and spent.
+By doing this with Intention you can begin to let go of the emotional impulse that drives unplanned spend followed by guilt and regret and make space to enjoy spending well.

 The Two Keys to Intend to Spend